Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 The Stack Router

-Use this as the first-pass map.
+This is the first-pass map.
 The linked protocol pages carry exact dosing, timing, and cycle length.

 Weight loss / food noise

-Add only if: fatigue, lean-mass loss, plateau, or post-stop planning appears.
+Layer when: fatigue, lean-mass loss, plateau, or post-stop planning appears.

 Full guide: Semaglutide vs Tirzepatide